6 Ways To Entertain Your Kids With Sheets

 And by “SO many ways,” we mean 6.

 So here they are.
-Here are 6 fun things you can do with bedsheets to entertain your kiddos.
+Here are 6 fun things you can do with bedsheets, old or new, to entertain your kiddos.

 Remember playing with that rainbow-colored, nylon parachute in gym class?
 Well, those parachutes are crazy expensive, so try this with a reasonably-priced flat sheet (Queen or King, ideally).
 Here are some seriously fun parachute games you can play at home: